 This is an extremely important area to understand for improving the mental health and wellbeing of veterans and yet there is almost no scientific knowledge in Australia regarding this process.

 Like the PTSD initiative, the development of this study was sparked by clinical practice within the hospital.
 Clinical psychologists working within a specialised veteran facility noticed an ongoing pattern of reintegration and adjustment difficulties among the veterans that appeared quite distinct from clinical diagnoses, but were causing significant problems with day-to-day functioning.
 So the multiple stage, Veteran Reintegration Study, was developed:

 Stage 1 is a qualitative and in-depth look at the process of transitioning to civilian life following military service.
 This study will result in a comprehensive understanding of the issues and challenges facing ADF personnel who have recently discharged from the military.
 It will also help determine the factors that contribute to poor and successful transition.

 Stage 2 is the development of an assessment and screening tool (based on the findings of stage 1) to determine ‘readiness for civilian life’.
 The tool will be used to detect those people that may be at risk of poor adjustment to civilian life before they discharge or as early on as possible following discharge.

 Stage 3 is the development of a reintegration training program – Go Beyond – using applied knowledge from stage 1 & 2, so that those flagged as being at risk can access targeted support.

 Go Beyond – Navigating life beyond service

-We are truly excited to share with you our evidence based program, designed to assist Veterans with reintegration and adjustment to civilian life post Military Service.
-The program will be delivered in three stages with a full launch planned in April 2021.
+We are truly excited to share with you our evidence based program, designed to assist veterans with reintegration and adjustment to civilian life post Military Service.
+The program launches on Monday 24 May 2021.